Luxury Yacht is a cross-platform GUI desktop app for managing Kubernetes clusters and resources.

 go install github.com/wailsapp/wails/v2/cmd/wails@v2.12.0

-Once Wails is installed, run wails doctor to see what other dependencies are required for your OS.
+Once Wails is installed, run wails doctor to see what other dependencies you'll need to install.

 Staticcheck